philscher/gkc/README.md

     [scipy](http://www.scipy.org/)/[pytables](http://www.pytables.org/)

 However, this code is still considered *experimental* and benchmark to other codes is pending.
-You may want to consider other gyro-kinetic codes such as [GENE](http://www.ipp.mpg.de/~fsj/gene/), [gkw](http://www.gkw.org.uk/) or [gs2](http://gs2.sourceforge.net/) for production usage.
+You may want to consider using other gyro-kinetic codes such as [GENE](http://www.ipp.mpg.de/~fsj/gene/), [gkw](http://www.gkw.org.uk/) or [gs2](http://gs2.sourceforge.net/) for production usage.